16 Best Tools for Painting Contractors to Run a Profitable Business in 2026

 - Reporting dashboards with revenue, margin, and conversion analytics

 Who it is not for: Painting companies with fewer than 15 crew members.
-The implementation cost and per-technician pricing make ServiceTitan financially impractical below $1.5M in annual revenue.
-A painting company doing under $1M/year will spend 5-10% of gross revenue on ServiceTitan alone.
-At that size, Agiled, Jobber, or QuoteIQ delivers 80% of the value at 10-20% of the cost.
+The implementation cost and per-technician pricing make ServiceTitan financially impractical below ~$1.5M in annual revenue.
+At smaller sizes, Agiled, Jobber, or QuoteIQ delivers most of the value at a fraction of the cost.

 15. Projul: Construction Project Management With Unlimited Users